fpgaprince/rtd/docs/source/hdl.rst

         end if;
     end process;

-    -- will result in priority encoded
+    -- will result in priority encoding
     process (all) begin                 --VHDL2008
         if (wen) then
             --some assignment
         elsif (ren) then